Coronavirus (Covid-19): Services updates & resources

 The Riverwood Project

-Staff are continuing to regularly contact team members via Facebook and telephone calls and zoom.
+Staff are continuing to regularly contact team members who for various reasons are not attending via Facebook, telephone calls and zoom.

 This project is currently closed.
 Services will resume in the summer holidays with extra weekend sessions.